 Submissions should be accompanied by an entry form to include your official stamp.
 Entry forms can be downloaded here: www.SFPA.ie/ArtWallCompetition/Entryform

-The deadline for receipt of entries is 5pm, Friday 10th January 2020.
+The deadline for receipt of entries has been extended to 5pm, Friday 17th January 2020.
 Entries received after this deadline will not be considered.

 Hard copies should be sent to the following address: